muskan-k/WT-Project-2020/README.md

 nodemon server

 This project was a part of the Web Technologies course at PES University in a team of 3.
+Take a look at the ppt to see the details and contribution.